Berg0162/RT-Critical-Power/README.md

 # Real Time Critical Power on the fly

 I was puzzled by a publication that claimed to “Measure your FTP in a minute” in BikeRadar (https://www.bikeradar.com/advice/fitness-and-training/measure-your-ftp-in-a-minute-app-claims/?image=4&type=gallery&gallery=1&embedded_slideshow=1).
-Further Googling revealed that baronbiosys.com developed an Xert-app that claims this:
+Further Googling revealed that baronbiosys.com developed an <b>Xert-app</b> that claims this:

 > The method uses sophisticated techniques and pattern recognition to determine your FTP.
 Whereas in the past you either needed to test using a 20 minute FTP protocol for example, or examine many months’ worth of data to get a realistic FTP value, this method enables you to determine your FTP on that day or even at that moment. (cf https://baronbiosys.com/real-time-ftp-determination/)
 >
-After installing the Xert app on my Garmin (830), I have experienced, until free trial time was expended, that it does its estimates of FTP remarkably well.
+After installing the <b>Xert app</b> on my Garmin (830), I have experienced, until free trial time was expended, that it does its estimates of <b>FTP</b> remarkably well.
 DcRainmaker reviewed it and is quite positive about its performance and accuracy and concluded:
 > Whereas here it is the fact that I am getting FTP feedback in real-time that is so unique.
 I can go out for a ride and start to see these values formulate as I am giving hard efforts.
 No waiting hours, or even minutes later.
 I am not aware of any other platform or app that does that. (cf https://www.dcrainmaker.com/2017/07/xert-rolls-out-free-real-time-ftp-app-on-garmin-devices.html)
 >
 I decided to develop C++ code for indoor training application that is running on an <b>Arduino nRF52</b> board and that comes as close as possible to the functionality of the <b>Xert app</b> (for Garmin Connect).
 The following is an explanation of the science and math behind its fundamentals. <br>